 The adoption of Mind Maps in teaching has grown recently due to the benefits of using Mind Maps to learn and the availability of free online mind mapping software.

 How do teachers harness the full power of Mind Mapping?
-Below is some ideas on how teachers and student can use Mind Maps both in and out of the classroom.
+Below are some ideas on how teachers and students can use Mind Maps both in and out of the classroom.

 Mind Mapping Strategies for Teachers

 Planning: Whether its lesson plans, design of your class curriculum for the school year or planning an assignment timeline, Mind Maps give you a clear and visual overview of what needs to be covered.

 Organizing: If you’re the type of person who regularly jots down ideas and thoughts, Mind Maps are the perfect tool to create structure and organization of a topic.

 Teaching: Online Mind Maps can be used in class to brainstorm and generate discussions.
 This will encourage students to participate but also to fully understand a topic and its nuances by creating connections between ideas.